Georges Bizet – Carmen

 Deutsche Grammophon, 1990

-This recording of Carmen under the conduction of Claudio Abbado has received mixed reception.
-From time to time, Abbado’s conduction or the performance of one of the singers (and of Teresa Berganza in particular) has been criticised sharply for some reason.
+This recording of Carmen has received mixed reception.
+From time to time, Claudio Abbado’s conduction or the performance of one of the singers (and of Teresa Berganza in particular) has been criticised sharply for some reason.
 Now it is my turn to say something about it.

 Abbado conducts the London Symphony Orchestra with mixed success.
 Among the positive aspects of his conduction, I remember how he stresses the orchestral colours, painting authentic pictures in the Overture and in the Entr’acte between the first and second act and emphasizing in a particular way the darker and tenser side of Carmen as, for example, in the recurring theme that heralds Carmen’s death, or in the most excited moments, as the chorus of the cigar makers in the first act.
 Elsewhere, though, it seemed that the conduction loses incisiveness, mainly because of the choice of times, which are not always measured with care and sometimes suffers from a certain heaviness, as you can hear in the finale of the cards scene.